 Managing a website’s hosting required technical knowledge in the early days of the internet.
 However, not everyone possessed these abilities; that’s why a user-friendly solution was needed.
-The control panel, sometimes known as cPanel, was created to satisfy this demand.
+The control panel, sometimes called cPanel, was created to satisfy this demand.

-It has become the standard method for managing web hosting effectively due to its growing popularity.
+Due to its growing popularity, it has become the standard method for managing web hosting effectively.
 Therefore, regardless of your hosting package, you can effectively control your webserver with cPanel whether you operate a custom-coded or WordPress website.

 For administering WordPress websites, cPanel is very helpful.